ikkunaEdu/word-models/README.md

 # Installation

-Currently, `node-word2vec` is ONLY supported for Unix operating systems.
+Currently, `word-models` is ONLY supported for Unix operating systems.

 Install it via npm:
 ``` bash